 Restroom facilities are provided for your use.
 Students must use their Student ID badge to access the restroom.
 Students are expected to help maintain a clean facility.
-Should any unit fail to function properly, immediately report it to the school office.
+If any unit should fail to function properly, immediately report it to the school office.
 SMOKING WILL NOT BE TOLERATED IN THE RESTROOMS OR ANYWHERE ELSE ON SCHOOL PROPERTY.
-STUDENTS

-CAUGHT VANDALISING THE RESTROOMS WILL BE EXPELLED.
+STUDENTS CAUGHT VANDALISING THE RESTROOMS WILL BE EXPELLED.